Our Approach to Sustainability

 2030

-・External directors’ rate of attendance at Board of Directors meetings: 100%
+・External directors’ rate of attendance at Board of Directors meetings: More than 80%

 ・Evaluation of the effectiveness of the Board of Directors: Ensure appropriate evaluation and make improvements

-・External executive directors' rate of attendance at Board of Directors meetings: More than 80%
+■External directors’ rate of attendance at Board of Directors meetings: More than 80% achieved